tarwn/lessthandot-hugo/blogs/content/posts/2009-12-22-applying-kanban-to-it-processes-part-4.md

 There were a number of partially completed tasks when the team started and they expected the QA step to stabilize after they worked through those tasks.
 Unfortunately this has not occurred and in order to keep up with a regular flow of tasks, developers are often moving forward to help QA clear a backlog.
 The couple of times the developers had exceptional days, QA roadblocked almost immediately, requiring several developers to help clear the backlog.

 The architect role requires less time than originally estimated, leading the architect to do development work about 50% of the time.
-This causes nearly every task completed by the architect to require debugging or correction by one of the developers, further reducing the effectiveness of the process by forcing someone unfamiliar with a task&#8217;s requirements and code to quickly troubleshoot and correct it.
+This causes nearly every task completed by the architect to require debugging or correction by one of the developers, further reducing the effectiveness of the process by forcing someone unfamiliar with a task's requirements and code to quickly troubleshoot and correct it.

 ### Process Changes